ADD-SP/ngx_waf/rust/rule/README.md

 The suite compiles each rule source and builds its request before the measured loop, so the numbers are one `evaluate()` call; the parse/compile path is not part of them, and `evaluate_traced` and the CLI are not benchmarked.
+The `fast` group runs the same representative cases through `evaluate_fast` with one reused `EvaluationState`, so the owned and the allocation-free paths can be compared.
 The cases cover the individual operators (URL equality/prefix/regex, integer, IPv4/IPv6 CIDR, header substring/equality, `&&`), a header scan with 1, 8 and 32 headers, and rule sets of 0, 3, 10, 100 and 1000 rules (first/last/no match,